 The prosecution charged Munyakazi of participating in a JCE, the purpose of which was to commit genocide and crimes against humanity targeting the Tutsis as a group.
-According to the indictment, Munyakazi participated in a JCE with a number of named individuals and, more generally, with the Bugarama Interahamwe.20
+According to the indictment, Munyakazi participated in a JCE with a number of named individuals and, more generally, with the Bugarama Interahamwe.

-16 Munyakazi Appeals Judgement, par.
+&lt;sup>16 Munyakazi Appeals Judgement, par.
 136.

-17 Ibid., Opinion Séparée du Juge Mehmet Güney, Separate Opinion of Judge Liu, Opinion Séparée du Juge Andrésia Vaz.
+&lt;sup>17 Ibid., Opinion Séparée du Juge Mehmet Güney, Separate Opinion of Judge Liu, Opinion Séparée du Juge Andrésia Vaz.

-18 Ibid., par.
+&lt;sup>18 Ibid., par.
 139, 141, 142.

-19 See, in more detail, Guénaël Mettraux, International Crimes and the ad hoc Tribunals, Oxford U. P., Oxford 2005, p.
+&lt;sup>19 See, in more detail, Guénaël Mettraux, International Crimes and the ad hoc Tribunals, Oxford U. P., Oxford 2005, p.
 337-340; Kai Ambos, Treatise on International Criminal Law, Vol. II: The Crimes and Sentencing, Oxford U. P., Oxford 2014, p.
 258-259, both with references.

-20 Munyakazi Trial Judgement, par.
+&lt;sup>20 Munyakazi Trial Judgement, par.
 435, 472; Munyakazi, Appeals Judgement, par.
 156.

-The Trial Chamber considered that the charge of participating in a JCE was too vague to support a conviction.21 The prosecution appealed against the Trial Chamber's rejection of JCE as a mode of Munyakazi's liability.
-It submitted that the allegation about Munyakazi's participation in a JCE with Bugarama Interahamwe was sufficiently specific.22 The Appeals Chamber accepted this plea of the prosecution.
-It relied on the theory of JCE, as established in the ICTR jurisprudence, according to which it is enough to identify the participants of a JCE as a general category, such as Interahamwe, and then further identifying them with geographic and temporal details related to each massacre site.23
+The Trial Chamber considered that the charge of participating in a JCE was too vague to support a conviction.
+The prosecution appealed against the Trial Chamber's rejection of JCE as a mode of Munyakazi's liability.
+It submitted that the allegation about Munyakazi's participation in a JCE with Bugarama Interahamwe was sufficiently specific.
+The Appeals Chamber accepted this plea of the prosecution.
+It relied on the theory of JCE, as established in the ICTR jurisprudence, according to which it is enough to identify the participants of a JCE as a general category, such as Interahamwe, and then further identifying them with geographic and temporal details related to each massacre site.
+The support of the participants of a JCE as a general category, such as Interahamwe, and then further identifying them with geographic and temporal details related to each massacre site.

 Nevertheless, the Appeals Chamber dismissed the prosecution's appeal on the grounds that Munyakazi participated in a JCE in connection with a crime for which he was convicted as a principal perpetrator.
-Therefore, the conviction "fully encapsulated" his criminal conduct.24 This result finds its explanation from the application of the principles of merger concurrence, primarily that of consumption.25
+Therefore, the conviction "fully encapsulated" his criminal conduct.
+This result finds its explanation from the application of the principles of merger concurrence, primarily that of consumption.